carbon-utilities/.github/profile/README.md

 # Carbon

 ## Our Purpose
 We strive to provide ease of access utilities and tools to every developer of the unblocking community, new or old!
-We want to help new developers and progress the community even further!
+We want to help developers and progress the community even further!

 ## Our Projects
 Our current Projects include: